 Lithops are also known as living stone plants because of their unusual appearance.

 Once established, if cared for correctly, from mid to late summer you will be rewarded with delicate, daisy like flowers.
-These blooms emerge from between the leaves of the plant and have a distinctive, spicy scent.
-Flowering usually precedes the emergence of a new pair of leaves.
+These blooms emerge from between the old leaves of the succulent and have a distinctive, spicy scent.
+Flowering usually precedes the emergence of a pair of new leaves to replace the old leaves.
+The new leaves will burst through the old leaves, and the old leaves will then shrivel.

 Easy to cultivate lithops are a bright, distinctive addition to any home or garden.